dll110/dll110.github.io/_posts/2023-09-14-cathedrals.md

 ---
 layout: post
-title: build a cathedral
+title: how to build a cathedral
 permalink: /poop/cathedrals
 date: 2023/09/14
+date_updated: 2023/09/27
-published: true
+published: false
 ---

 A friend once introduced me as someone who 'is unusually poor at modeling other people but understands herself unusually well'.
 So I suspect that this will not be broadly applicable, but if it helps even one, it will be a success.